GarryB73/SQL/README.md

 ### Service Accounts ###

 # SQL Service Account
-# regex statements used in some steps expect the format of CONTOSO\
+# regex statements used in some steps expect the format of Test\
-# do not use @CONTOSO.com for these accounts as SQL install will fail
+# do not use  Test.com for these accounts as SQL install will fail
-mssql_sqlsvc_account: CONTOSO\sql_svc
+mssql_sqlsvc_account: Test\sql_svc
 mssql_sqlsvc_account_pass: MyPlainTextPassWord01

 # SQL Agent Service Account
-mssql_agentsvc_account: CONTOSO\sql_agt
+mssql_agentsvc_account: Test\sql_agt
 mssql_agentsvc_account_pass: MyPlainTextPassWord01

 # SQL Analysis Services Account